 ---Gulf of Mexico coastline from Brownsville, Texas, to Key West, FL (a 1,600-mile range), in 1998.
 Hurricanes Earl (category 1) and Georges (category 4) landed in his predicted zone that year.

----Atlantic-Basin Islands: Greater Antilles - Cuba, Hispaniola, Puerto Rico, Jamaica, and the Cayman Islands, in 2000.
+---Atlantic-Basin-Islands coastline: Greater Antilles - Cuba, Haiti, Dominican Republic, Puerto Rico, Jamaica, and the Cayman Islands, in 2000.
 Bermuda and the Bahamas, in 2007.

----Eastern Asian coastline (NW Pacific) from Nam Can, Vietnam, to Nem Uro, Japan (a 5,500-mile range), in 2008.
+---Eastern Asia coastline (NW Pacific) from Nam Can, Vietnam, to Nem Uro, Japan (a 5,500-mile range), in 2008.
 This coastline includes Vietnam, China, Taiwan, North and South Korea, and Japan.

----Mexican, Central American and Hawaiian Island coastlines, in 2012: the East Pacific from Tijuana, Mexico, to Jaque, Panama plus the Hawaiian Islands (a 5,000-mile range) and the Atlantic (Caribbean Sea and the Gulf of Mexico) from Zapzurro, Panama, to Matamoros, Mexico (a 3,000-mile range).
-These coastlines include the Hawaiian Islands, Mexico, Guatemala, Belize, El Salvador, Honduras, Nicaragua, Costa Rica, and Panama.
+---Mexico, Central America, and Hawaii's coastline, in 2012: the East Pacific from Tijuana, Mexico, to Jaque, Panama, plus the Hawaiian Islands (a 5,000-mile range) and the Atlantic (Caribbean Sea and the Gulf of Mexico) from Zapzurro, Panama, to Matamoros, Mexico (a 3,000-mile range).
+This coastline includes the Hawaiian Islands, Mexico, Guatemala, Belize, El Salvador, Honduras, Nicaragua, Costa Rica, and Panama.

 ---Philippines coastline (NW Pacific) from Tandalola to Sana Ana, Philippines (a 1,500-mile range), in 2013.
 This coastline has the most category 1-5 strength landfalls per coastline-mile per year.

-These four regions---U.S., Mexico/CENTAM, E. Asia, and Philippines---consist of 16 countries, 18,000 miles of coastline, and 1.1 billion people (15% of the world population).
+These four regions---U.S., Mexico/CENTAM, E. Asia, and Philippines---consist of 24 countries, 23,000 miles of coastline, and 1.15 billion people (16% of the world population).
 These regions are fairly consistent in the proportion of category 1-5 storms that have passed through Dale's zones: about 71 percent, or, with the close calls and oversights included, about 89 percent.
 What is not consistent is how often category 1-5 storms pass through zones.
 In Mexico/CENTAM Atlantic, it is about 20 percent of the time; in U.S. Atlantic and Mexico/CENTAM Pacific, 50 percent; in E. Asia NW Pacific, 76 percent; and in the Philippines NW Pacific, 67 percent.
-The frequency with which typhoon strength storms occur is much higher in the NW Pacific zones of E. Asia and the Philippines, thus the likelihood of a storm passing through those predicted zones is much higher.
+The frequency with which typhoon strength storms occur is much higher in the NW Pacific zones of E. Asia and the Philippines; therefore, storms are much likelier to pass through those predicted zones.